MnDFan/Detection_Trash/README.md

 ## Installation and Usage

-Code on this project
+In this project, you will find these following code:
-- train.py is use train dataset on parameters
+- train.py is use to train dataset on parameters
-- detect_custom to launch the code on a image to detect object base on the training of a dataset ( you will see 2 detect_custom, the first one is base on the nano model and the second one is base on the medium model)
+- detect_custom.py to launch the code on a image to detect object base on the training of a dataset ( you will see 2 detect_custom, the first one is base on the nano model and the second one is base on the medium model)

 Before starting to train any dataset, you will need to install:
 - Ultralytics